iffy/generalconference/data/eng/1995-10/001-hyrum-smith-firm-as-the-pillars-of-heaven/text.md

 asked Joseph to inquire of the Lord what he should do.
 In section 11 of the Doctrine and Covenants we read the Lord's response: "Seek not to declare my word, but first seek to obtain my word. ...
-Study my word which hath gone forth ... , and also study my word ... which is now translating."
-[8]
+Study my word which hath gone forth ..., and also study my word ... which is now translating."[8]

 Hyrum's life is a witness to his obedience to this instruction.
 To the very last day of his life, he devoted himself to obtaining the word through study